Thomas Simpson: Biography

 Simpson was born in Sutton Cheney, Leicestershire.
 The son of a weaver, Simpson taught himself mathematics.
 At the age of nineteen, he married a fifty-year old widow with two children.
-As a youth, he became interested in astrology after seeing a solar eclipse.
+As a youth, he became interested in astrology after seeing the 1724 solar eclipse.
 He also dabbled in divination and caused fits in a girl after 'raising a devil' from her.
 After this incident, he and his wife fled to Derby.
 He moved with his wife and children to London at age twenty-five, where he supported his family by weaving during the day and teaching mathematics at night.

 From 1743, he taught mathematics at the Royal Military Academy, Woolwich.
 Simpson was a fellow of the Royal Society.
 In 1758, Simpson was elected a foreign member of the Royal Swedish Academy of Sciences.

 He died in Market Bosworth, and was laid to rest in Sutton Cheney.
 A plaque inside the church commemorates him.